arnabb3/personal-portfolio/Reservation_Cancellations/README.md

-Data Dictionary for Hotel Reservations.csv
+## Data Dictionary for Hotel Reservations.csv

 Booking_Id:unique identifier of each booking
 no_of_adults: Number of adults in booking
 no_of_children: Number of Children in booking
 no_of_weekend_nights: Number of weekend nights (Saturday or Sunday) the guest stayed or booked to stay at the hotel
 no_of_week_nights: Number of week nights (Monday to Friday) the guest stayed or booked to stay at the hotel
 type_of_meal_plan: Type of meal plan booked by the customer

-required_car_parking_space: Does the customer require a car parking space?

-room_type_reserved,lead_time: Type of room reserved by the customer.
+required_car_parking_space: Does the customer require a car parking space? room_type_reserved,lead_time: Type of room reserved by the customer.
 arrival_year: Year of arrival date
 arrival_month: Month of arrival date
 arrival_date: Date of the month that customer is expected to arrive
 market_segment_type: Market segment designation(Online/Offline)
 repeated_guest: Is the customer a repeated guest?
 (Have they booked before?)
 no_of_previous_cancellations: Number of previous bookings that were canceled by the customer prior to the current booking
 no_of_previous_bookings_not_canceled: Number of previous bookings not canceled by the customer prior to the current booking
 avg_price_per_room: Average price per day of the reservation; prices of the rooms are dynamic
 no_of_special_requests: Total number of special requests made by the customer
 booking_status: Flag indicating if the booking was canceled or not

-# Files

 # Conclusion